 A Religious Argument

 Many religions have rules to follow, such as commandments in Judaism or Christianity.
-Additionally, those who follow a religion may believe that only those who complete the moral behaviors outlined in their religious texts act morally.
+Additionally, those who follow a religion may believe that only those who practice the moral behaviors outlined in their religious texts act morally, linking morality with happiness.

 Action And Consequence